 We are a volunteer organising committee that facilitates 24 pilgrims from diverse backgrounds, and various age groups from local, interstate and overseas, to walk the Pilgrim Trail in the company of like-minded people.
-It operates under the auspices of the St Joseph’s Subiaco Parish Council, organising the Camino Salvado Pilgrimage with guidance from the Pilgrim Trail Foundation.
+It operates under the auspices of the St Joseph’s Subiaco Parish Council, organising the Camino Salvado Pilgrimage with guidance from the Salvado Trail Foundation Incorporated.

 Accommodation and transport are arranged for you as the Pilgrim Trail is not well populated or serviced like the traditional trails in Europe.

 The Camino Salvado follows the Pilgrims Trail from St Joseph’s Church in Subiaco – 3kms from the CBD in Perth – to New Norcia in the Wheatbelt.
 The trail is approximately 160kms long and travels through the City’s financial district past places of historical interest and out of the metropolitan area via the beautiful Swan river foreshore.
 It travels via Bells rapids, site of the famous white water Avon Descent, and passes into Walyunga National Park – a place of spiritual significance for the Whadyuk People.
 Then it’s the Chittering Valley to Julimar Forest, and then the final leg via the Old Plain Rd into New Norcia.